InsultingPros/AcediaCore/docs/index.md

 now might seem like a huge departure from that.
 But this development was more or less planned even before version 0.1 release.
-In particular, Acedia 0.1 had already included a `Feature` class that was used to pick what bug fixes to enable.
-It would have been an overkill if bug fixing was all Acedia would ever do and now `Feature` is one of the Acedia's main... features that is supposed to take the role of the `Mutator` class.
+In particular, Acedia 0.1 had already included a `Feature` class that was used to pick what bug fixes should be enabled.
+It would have been an overkill if bug fixing was all Acedia would ever do and now `Feature` is one of the Acedia's main... features, that is supposed to take the role of the `Mutator` class.

 What was Acedia before now is broken into three different packages: